 Lydia is such a love despite being treated poorly her whole life.
 She loves people (especially if it means she gets cuddles) and we have gotten to see her settle in and turn into a happy, funny girl.
 When she is excited she not only snorts like a pig, but wags her tail causing her whole body to move with it and wiggle around.
 She usually spends her nights in bed with her foster family; her favorite thing is being tucked underneath the blanket during bedtime and then snoring through the night.

-Lydia’s rough past of being frequently attacked and impregnated by free roaming dogs means she needs a home in which she is the only canine family member, however she is cat friendly and used to spend time with the cats in the cat room at her old shelter.
-Lydia loves people but she takes a little while to warm up to men.
+Lydia’s rough past of being frequently attacked and impregnated by free roaming dogs means she needs a home That will help her build healthy relationships with other dogs- she isn't the most popular girl but she has a small circle of doggie friends that is growing every day! she is cat friendly and used to spend time with the cats in the cat room at her old shelter.
+Lydia loves people!!
 She is great with kids, immediately giving them lots of kisses but being respectful of their size.

 We are working on basic training with Lydia.
 She is great in her crate, house trained, sits, shakes, and is progressing with leash walking skills.
 She is a food motivated girl and loves to not only please, but learn more as well- the perfect student!
 She also loves car rides, and any human attention she can get.

 She loves being outside, however a large fenced in yard is not needed!
 She is plenty happy with walks outside on a leash.
 Her tail starts wagging and her whole body starts to shake, however she is very polite and does not bolt out the door when she goes outside.

 You can learn more about this sweet girl on her foster family's Facebook page!